 You’ll be taken to Azure, where you’ll configure the resources to be deployed.
 Make sure to use the settings shown below.

-At the bottom of the page, select I agree to the terms and conditions stated above, and then click Purchase to deploy.
+At the bottom of the page, select Review + Create, and then click Create to deploy.

 Deployment can take a few minutes.